ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

     representation of the binary SCT data as defined in {{RFC6962}}
     Section 3.2.

-The 'x509_chain' element MUST contain at the leaf certificate and the full chain to a known root.
+The 'x509_chain' element MUST contain the leaf certificate and the full chain to a known root.

 ## STH pollination